Walodja1987/xns/README.md

 - **10%** goes to the contract owner

 >**Note:** Namespace creators only receive fees from name registrations in their namespace (public namespaces only).

+All ETH burns are recorded via the [DETH contract](https://github.com/Walodja1987/deth), a global ETH sink and burn attestation registry.
+Burns are tracked and verifiable as non-transferrable DETH credits minted at a 1:1 ratio, providing proof of contribution to Ethereum's deflationary mechanism.

 #### Claiming Fees